ajessup/cb-cli/README.md

 images from local source, and introduces Buildfiles for describing Container Builder configurations.

+## Installation

+The recommended way to install this tool is from pypy via pip.

+ `pip install cbcli`

 ## Authentication

 This tool uses Application Default Credentials to authenticate to the Google